 Every Summer we go to this big crafter’s fair called Art by the River.
 It’s held at the Fort Malden National Historic Site in Amherstburg, Ontario.
 We enjoy walking around and looking at all the various things for sale, doing a little Christmas shopping, maybe eating a frozen yogurt or two.
 The kids always want to stop and paint a picture at the art station.
 The one part of the event that has never interested them, until this year, is the historic 1812 period military reenactors that are at the park.

-So I fished out a jacket for Rocket and let her try it on.
+So I fished out a jacket for Gigi and let her try it on.
 She was absolutely thrilled.
 Even more so when one of the nice female officers that we had been talking to in the barracks earlier came out and offered to do “junior militia training” with her.
-Big sister hurried over to join in the fun.
-I was surprised that they would bother to have a training sessions for just my two kids.
+Grace hurried over to join in the fun.
+I was surprised that they would bother to have a training session with just my two kids.
 I thought it was incredibly nice of them, and my girls were delighted to learn how to hold a musket, how to load it with imaginary gunpowder and tap it down with an imaginary rod, and then fire it off.
 Happy kids.
 Happy, happy kids.

 Have your kids ever played soldier or wanted to join the militia?
 Have you guys ever been to Fort Malden? or some other Canadian historic site?